farling42/fvtt-pdf-pager/README.md

 Once a sheet has been configured in the module configuration window, then open an Actor (of the corresponding type) and select use the "Sheet" button in the window's title bar to change the sheet (or default sheet) to "PDF Sheet".
 The window will then reopen to show the configured PDF document.

+### Different PDF for a specific Actor

+A generic PDF needs to be configured as above, but then in the Actor's title bar will be a new button, "Custom PDF", where a different PDF document can be selected for use by only this Actor.

 ### Mapping PDF fields to Actor fields

 Without setting up a mapping, any data entered into the sheet will be stored on the Actor in hidden fields (in the 'pdf-pager' flags).